ekelseya/restfulRoutingBlog/README.md

   The project uses MongoDB as a database.
 Find the full installation instructions on the [official MongoDB website] (https://docs.mongodb.com/manual/installation/).

-  Once installed, you should be able to run the following command to start the Mongo server.
+  Once installed, run the following command to start the Mongo server.

       $ mongod
 ---